-Best answer: Yes, if you have an older router, you should consider moving up to Wi-Fi 6, especially since the prices have come down, and new phones will likely support the tech.
-If you already have a fast 802.11AC router, it won't be worth it, however.
+Best answer: Yes, if you have an older router, you should consider moving up to Wi-Fi 6, especially since the prices have come down and new phones will likely support the tech.
+If you already have a fast Wi-Fi 5 (802.11ac) router, it won't be worth it, however.

 Since most people keep their routers for years and may upgrade their phones or computers multiple times before getting a new router, it's best to get a router that's ready for the future.
 Thankfully, Wi-Fi 6 routers have come down in price and are finally ready for mainstream users.

-Nearly every networking company has some support for Wi-Fi 6 and currently, there are routers available in every category whether you're looking for best features, something cheap, or maybe you're ready for a mesh system.
+Nearly every networking company has some support for Wi-Fi 6 and currently, there are routers available in every category whether you're looking for best features, something cheap, or want to try out a mesh system.

 Where does that leave 802.11AC?